godwinnwalozie/godwinnwalozie/README.md

 I have spearheaded various transformational projects that impacted positively on business performance, cultural effectiveness and process agility.

 ##
-I happy and willing to collaborate to further improve my skills up to the level of deep Machine learning and other scientific applications
+I happy and willing to collaborate to further improve my skills in AI Machine learning and other scientific applications

 ##
 ## 👯🌍 Communities and Networks